splitfront/Indynorm/README.md

 **Work in progress.** If you got a link for this directly from me, report any bugs and quirks using IM or whatever; if not — open issues.

-A plugin to normalise indentation of text files according to local preferences.
+A plugin to normalise indentation of text files according to your local preferences (including syntax-specific ones).

 > NB: this is a complete fork/rewrite of an abandoned [`Normalize Indentation`](https://github.com/Ennosuke/Normalize-Indentation) plugin — please uninstall it first.